arnoldkoss/lost-legends-ll/README.md

 - Tale Sharers: Users who delight in recounting their metal detecting adventures and captivating fellow enthusiasts with stories of their finds and experiences.
 - Metal Detecting Planners: Individuals who are planning their upcoming metal detecting expeditions and are looking for inspiration, tips, and resources to enhance their treasure hunting experiences.
 - Metal Detecting Community Members: Enthusiasts who appreciate being part of a dynamic community of fellow metal detectorists, exchanging knowledge, sharing finds, and connecting with like-minded individuals.

+### User Requirements and Expectations

+To meet the needs and expectations of the target audience, the metal detecting social media app should fulfill the following requirements:

+- User-Friendly Interface: Users expect an intuitive and easy-to-navigate interface that allows them to quickly access features and functionalities.
+- Seamless Content Creation: Users require a smooth and streamlined process for uploading photos, writing accompanying stories, and organizing their memories into albums.
+- Social Engagement: Users anticipate features that enable them to connect with fellow detectorists, follow their expeditions, react to their discoveries, and participate in discussions within the metal detecting community.
+- Discoverability and Exploration: Users seek intuitive search, filter, and discovery functionalities to effortlessly find relevant metal detecting finds, locations, and tips aligned with their interests and preferences.
+- Responsive Design: Users anticipate a responsive design that adapts to different devices (e.g., desktop, tablet, mobile) for seamless access and functionality.
+- Accessibility: Users with disabilities expect the platform to adhere to accessibility guidelines, enabling them to access and use the platform effectively.

+By adhering to these user requirements and expectations, Lost Legends can deliver a satisfying and enriching user experience, stimulating user engagement, and cultivating a lively community of metal detecting enthusiasts.

+### Scope
+#### User Account Management
+- Registration: Users can sign up for an account on the Lost Legends platform to delve into and share their metal detecting adventures.
+- Login: Users can log in to their Lost Legends account using their registered username and password to access personalized features.
+- Logout: Users can securely log out of their Lost Legends account to protect their account and maintain privacy.
+- Profile Update: Users can update their profile information on Lost Legends to reflect their current preferences, interests, and metal detecting experiences.
+ #### Post Management
+ - Create Post: Users can upload a photo with accompanying text on Lost Legends to create a post and share their metal detecting experiences, discoveries, and stories with the community.
+ - View Finds: Users can browse and view posts shared by other users to explore and discover metal detecting finds, stories, and experiences.
+ - Update Posts: Users can edit or add content to their own posts to make changes or additions to their shared content.
+ - Delete Posts: Users can remove their own posts that are no longer relevant or desired.

+ #### Interactions and Engagement

+ - Search: Users can search for specific metal detecting finds or detectorists to discover new treasures and connect with fellow enthusiasts.
+ - Sorting: Users can sort posts based on criteria such as date, popularity, or relevance to find the most relevant and interesting content.
+ - Like Posts: Users can like posts shared by other users to show appreciation for inspiring content.
+ - Commenting: Users can comment on metal detecting finds shared by other users to engage in discussions and interact with the metal detecting community.
+ - View Comments: Users can view and read comments on posts to follow conversations and opinions shared by other users.
+ - Update Comments: Users can edit or correct their own comments to modify their shared opinions.
+ - Delete Comments: Users can remove their own comments to retract or remove their previous statements.
+ - Follow Users: Users can follow other metal detectorists to stay updated on their finds, experiences, and adventures in the metal detecting community.
+ - Site Owner Administration: Account, Post, and Comment Management: Site owners can delete user accounts, posts, and comments to maintain a safe and high-quality user environment.

+ #### Navigation

+ - Universal Navigation
+   - Every page features a prominent navigation bar situated at the top, ensuring convenient access to key functionalities across the platform.
+Interactive elements such as metal detecting finds, user profiles, and comments are accompanied by a recognizable icon displaying three vertically aligned dots, indicating an additional dropdown menu for user interaction.
+- Unauthenticated Users
+  -  Unauthenticated users are presented with a clean, intuitive navigation bar comprising a logo and links to essential pages including 'Home', 'Sign in', and 'Sign Up'.
+- Authenticated Users
+  - Upon successful login, the navigation bar adapts to include exclusive features tailored for authenticated users.
+The 'Sign in' and 'Sign Up' links are replaced with additional options, namely 'Following', 'Wishlist', 'Favorites', 'Logout', and a direct link to their profile page.
+- Authenticated and Current Users: